audioxide/data/data/posts/20151116-reviews-st-vincent-st-vincent.md

 review: >-
   Avoiding the pitfalls that can often appear on art-rock records, St. Vincent’s self-titled album is a confident release that sparkles with peculiarity but steers away from pretension.

   In capturing the middle ground between passion and precision, Annie Clark achieves a distinct sound that can only be described as some sort of melodic computer malfunction, her sweet voice combining effortlessly with jittery guitars, shifty synthesisers, and noise-influenced textures that are welcoming rather than challenging.
-Clark retains her status as being one of the most distinctive guitarists in modern music, and it's no surprise that most of the hits on *St. Vincent* contain those wonderfully condensed guitar fragments that make her such a unique performer.
+Clark retains her status as being one of the most distinctive guitarists in modern music, and it’s no surprise that most of the hits on *St. Vincent* contain those wonderfully condensed guitar fragments that make her such a unique performer.

   However, whilst there is a lot to admire about the album, proceedings do unfortunately get a little wobbly towards the end.
 It’s undoubtedly a tight record, flowing effortlessly from track to track, but when the first half is crammed with so many good ideas, the following portion ends up feeling rather uninspired in comparison.
 Aside from the poignant closer, there isn’t a single moment that gets close to being as captivating as the vocal hooks on “Digital Witness” and “Birth in Reverse”, with “Every Tear Disappears” being a particularly notable dud.